 If not, you can duplicate the web server template and configure it.
 This certificate will be used for the installation of the SCCM cloud management gateway.

-Login to Certification Authority server, open the Certification Authority console.
+Log in to the Certification Authority server and open the Certification Authority console.
 Right-click Certificate Templates and select Manage.

 Right click Web Server and click Duplicate Template.